23 Questions & Answers About Steroids

 Although steroids are likely to improve erection quality, yes it is possible to experience erectile dysfunction with some compounds.
 Deca Durabolin is notorious for causing ED when used by itself, due to its reduced androgenicity.

-Weak androgenic steroids like Deca Durabolin reduce nitric oxide production, which is responsible for optimal blood flow to the penis.
-However, users may stack testosterone with Deca Durabolin, for some additional androgenicity, keeping optimal circulation to the penis.
+We see weak androgenic steroids like Deca Durabolin reduce nitric oxide production, which is responsible for optimal blood flow to the penis.
+However, we found that stacking testosterone with Deca Durabolin for additional androgenicity, maintains optimal circulation to the penis.

 17. Are Oral Steroids Worse Than Injectable Steroids?